 |Summary: This post discusses the reasons for corruption in H.265 HEVC files.
 It also mentions the detailed process to fix corrupt, broken, distorted, or inaccessible H.265 HEVC videos by using an effective video repair software, Stellar Repair For Video.

 “I recorded an H.265 video using my Samsung NX1 camera.
 When I transferred it to the computer, the video did not play.
 Is my video file corrupt?
 How can I fix the corrupt H.265/ HEVC file?”

-H.265 or High Efficiency Video Coding (HEVC) file is an Ultra High Definition (UHD) video file.
+H.265 or High-Efficiency Video Coding (HEVC) file is an Ultra High Definition (UHD) video file.
 This video file format is used in the latest high-end cameras, including Fujifilm GFX 100, Sony A7R IV, Canon EOS 5 DS, iPhone, iPad, Samsung NX1, Galaxy S9 Android, and Hikvision surveillance cameras, among others.

 Sometimes, the H.265 or HEVC video files get corrupted due to a number of reasons.
 However, the good news is that you can easily repair corrupted HEVC/H.265 files.
-To repair a corrupt H.265 file, you need a video repair software that supports the format.
-But before proceeding further, let’s take a look at the reasons behind H.265 video corruption.
+To repair a corrupt H.265 file, you need video repair software that supports the format.
+But before proceeding further, let’s take a look at the reasons behind H.265 video file corruption.

-Common Reasons for H.265 video corruption
+Common Reasons for H.265 Video File Corruption

 Here are some common reasons that may lead to corruption in HEVC/H.265 files: